-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2017
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION

+June 30, 2021

-Total Fund Balance - Governmental Funds \$ 1,405,296 Amounts reported for governmental activities in the statement of net position are different because: Long-term liabilities are not due and payable in the current period and therefore are not reported as liabilities in the governmental funds.
-Long-term liabilities at year-end consist of a note payable.
-(8,142,582) Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
-9,764,678 Total Net Position - Governmental Activities \$ 3,027,392
+Total Fund Balances - Governmental Funds \$ 4,038,596 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
+8,996,301 Long-term liabilities are not due and payable in the current period and therefore, are not reported as liabilities in the governmental funds.
+Bonds Payable (7,3) 343,322) Accrued Interest on Bonds (22,400) (7,365,722) Total Net Position - Governmental Activities \$ 5,669,175

-STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS For the Fiscal Year Ended June 30, 2017
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS